-The teachers of Stony Point School were Helen Isbister (1922-1925), C. C. Williamson (1926-1927), Kathleen Muriel Windet (1927-1928), Linda Jones (1928), Kathleen Harriet Grier (1929-1933), Bodvar Jon S. Bodvarsson (1932), Ellen Gwendoline Pruden (1933-1934), Ella Sharp (1935), Hazel Elizabeth Penrose (1935-1936), Evelyn Margaret Flett (1936-1938), Margaret Ann Young (1939), Mrs. Jean C. Howey (1939), Esther Pearl Smith (1940-1941), Florence V. Ritchey (1941-1942), Miss Evelyn Burnett (1942-1943), Annie Eugene Cline (1943), Annie Eugene Thomas (1944), Elsie Irene Kitchen (1944-1945), Marie Antoinette Kipling (1945), Marie Antoinette Thomas (1946), Mr Ervin Rattai (1947), Mervin Benjamin Polvi (1947), Annie Isabell Duffy (1948), Bernice Jennie Skrypetz (1948-1949), Agnes Dyck (1949-1950), Emma Massicotte (1950), Vera Ruth LeDrew (1951-1952), Beverly Ann Marquardt (1952-1953), Michael Lloyd Balitsky (1953-1954), Steve Zastawny (1954-1957), Peter Kubas (1957-1958), Anne Dueck (1958-1959), Raymond Michael Faryna (1959-1960), Orville Strand (1960-1962), Archille A. Vermeulin (1962-1963), Mary Ramsey (1963-1964), Brian Orvis (1964-1966), and Kenneth J. Germain (1966).
+The teachers of Stony Point School were Helen Isbister (1922-1925), Clifford George Williamson (1926-1927), Kathleen Muriel Windet (1927-1928), Linda Jones (1928), Kathleen Harriet Grier (1929-1933), Bodvar Jon Skuli Bodvarsson (1932), Ellen Gwendoline Pruden (1933-1934), Ella Sharp (1935), Hazel Elizabeth Penrose (1935-1936), Evelyn Margaret Flett (1936-1938), Margaret Ann Young (1939), Mrs. Jean C. Howey (1939), Esther Pearl Smith (1940-1941), Florence V. Ritchey (1941-1942), Miss Evelyn Burnett (1942-1943), Annie Eugene Cline (1943), Annie Eugene Thomas (1944), Elsie Irene Kitchen (1944-1945), Marie Antoinette Kipling (1945), Marie Antoinette Thomas (1946), Mr Ervin Rattai (1947), Mervin Benjamin Polvi (1947), Annie Isabell Duffy (1948), Bernice Jennie Skrypetz (1948-1949), Agnes Dyck (1949-1950), Emma Massicotte (1950), Vera Ruth LeDrew (1951-1952), Beverly Ann Marquardt (1952-1953), Michael Lloyd Balitsky (1953-1954), Steve Zastawny (1954-1957), Peter Kubas (1957-1958), Anne Dueck (1958-1959), Raymond Michael Faryna (1959-1960), Orville Strand (1960-1962), Archille A. Vermeulin (1962-1963), Mary Ramsey (1963-1964), Brian Norman Orvis (1964-1966), and Kenneth J. Germain (1966).

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

-East Side of the Red, 1884-1984 by St. Clements Historical Committee, 1984.
+The East Side of the Red, A Centennial Project of the Rural Municipality of St. Clements, 1884 to 1984 by St. Clements Historical Committee, 1984.

 This page was prepared by Gordon Goldsborough.